uwspstar/FullStack/CSharp/Unit-Test/readme.md

 ```

 ### Basic
+- all the test should be "public void ..."
 - each test should have a single responsibility, and should ideally be less than ten lines of code.
 - each test should not have any logic.
 So you should not have any conditional statements, loops and other kinds of logic in your tests.
 NO IF ...
 ESLE...FOREACH ...
 - tests methods should not call each other